+3.2.
 The Company

-IC MARKETS (EU) LTD operates in Europe offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").
+IC Markets (EU) Ltd operates in the European Economic Area ("EEA"), offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").

-As a Company, we have 10 employees located in offices in Cyprus.
+As a Company, we have 12 employees located in our head office in Cyprus.